Shoalsteed/r-i2p/faq.md

 ## Is Using I2P Dangerous?
 The I2P network is an overlay network.
 There are no dangers in using an overlay network.
 If you are engaging activities that are illegal or dangerous on the internet, that does not change if you are using an overlay network.

+Regarding using overlay networks, the Java implementation includes a "Strict Countries List" that is used to decide how I2P routers should behave within regions where applications like I2P may be limited by law.
+For example, while no countries that we know of prohibit using I2P, some have broad prohibitions on participating in routing for others.
+Routers that appear to be in the "Strict" countries will automatically be placed into "Hidden" mode.

+When a router is placed into hidden mode, three key things change about its behavior.
+It will no longer publish a routerInfo to the NetDB, it will no longer accept participating tunnels, and it will reject direct connections to routers in the same country that it is in.
+These defenses make the routers more difficult to enumerate reliably, and prevent them from running afoul of restrictions on routing traffic for others.

 ## OPSEC
 Keep track of what profiles you maintain and what services you interact with no matter what network you use.
 Perform personal risk assessments.
 The I2P Java software ships with very good defaults for hops for privacy without sacrificing performance.